dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/06-upgrading-to-v1.2.md

 ### Grants

-Managing access grants are one of the most asked for features from dbt users.
+Managing access grants is one of the most asked for features from dbt users.
 We’re delivering this capability, but naturally there’s variance across data platforms as to how grants work, so time for adapter maintainers to roll their sleeves up.
 You might get lucky and not have to override any of them, but in case you do, below are descriptions of the new methods and macros, grouped into level of complexity (start with the easy ones first!)

-:::info
+:::info Note
-this new functionality does not add users, only grants access.
-You'll have to handle that elsewhere, and it has [implications for the GRANT adapter tests](#testing-grants-for-your-adapter).
+This new functionality does not add users, only grants access.
+You'll have to handle adding users elsewhere, and it has [implications for the GRANT adapter tests](#testing-grants-for-your-adapter).
 :::

-PRs for adding grants for dbt Labs maintained adapters should be very useful as a reference, e.g. [dbt-bigquery#212](https://github.com/dbt-labs/dbt-bigquery/pull/212).
+Pull requests for adding grants for dbt Labs-maintained adapters should be very useful as a reference, for example [dbt-bigquery#212](https://github.com/dbt-labs/dbt-bigquery/pull/212).

 #### Overrideable macros and methods

-The two macros below are simple Boolen-toggles (i.e. `True/False` value) indicating whether certain features are available for your database.
+The two macros below are simple Boolean-toggles (i.e. `True/False` value) indicating whether certain features are available for your database.
 The default of both of these macros are `True`, because we believe that all databases should support these ergonomic features.
 However, we've built for flexibility, so overriding these macros for your adapter, will handle the case where your database doesn't support these features.

 | macro | description | global project’s default | example override |
 | --- | --- | --- | --- |